 Late Policy

-The penalty is 0.5% off the final course grade for each late day.
+The penalty is 20% off the assignment grade for each late day.

 Schedule